uobGravWaves/MATLAB-Utilities/README.md

 # Matlab-Utilities
 Big ol' group of useful matlab files

-bin2mat has bin2mat and bin2matN, confusion
-getters&readers has things that get data, and things that read data.
+All in alphabetical order, check the folders (further down) for more bin2mat has bin2mat and bin2matN, confusion getters&readers has things that get data, and things that read data.
 Probably most useful obsolete is my own that aren't useful anymore, but have served their purpose